 The Naming community incorporates a number of different groups, each with its own needs and requirements.
 These differences are significant enough that within the Domain Name System industry, they have their own representatives, organizations, meetings, policy processes and are almost always referred with different prefixes.

-The most significant division of comes in the form of "country code" top-level domains (ccTLDs) and "generic" top-level domains (gTLDs).
+The most significant division comes in the form of "country code" top-level domains (ccTLDs) and "generic" top-level domains (gTLDs).

 In large part, the ccTLDs, which as the "country code" name implies are representative of individual countries, are autonomous both within global Internet bodies and their own group.
 Each ccTLD is in a position to develop its own policies and as a result, many of the decisions made about the functioning of the ccTLD are culturally specific.
 It is a requirement that a ccTLD's Administrative Contract reside in the country or territory associated with that ccTLD.